sumelan/shirase/README.md

 ## Install

 There is a script to create zpool and partition.
-I know disko exists but I prefer this method.
+I know disko exists but prefer this method.

 ```sh
 sh <(curl -L https://raw.githubusercontent.com/sumelan/shirase/main/partition.sh)